acquittal: A decision by the trial jury or judge that a person is not guilty of an offense.

 remit: An order by an appeals court sending a case back to a lower court for further proceedings.

-restitution: A sentence that requires the payment of money to a victim.
+restitution: A sentence that requires the defendant to pay a sum of money to the victim.

 reversal: A decision by an appeals court that rejects the decision of a lower court.